Traveling to the USA

 Before arrival in the United States, the airline will provide you with a form to complete (Form I-94, white for holders of temporary visas and green for nationals exempt from visa requirements).
 Upon arrival at the U.S. customs, the immigration officer will collect your form, detach the coupon and attach it in your passport.
-When entering the U.S., you have to submit your fingerprints and have your picture numerized by the immigration services.
-Upon refusal, you will not be allowed to enter the country.
+When entering the U.S., you have to submit your fingerprints and have your picture digitalized by the immigration services.
+If you refuse, you will not be allowed to enter the country.

 Do not forget to have your coupon removed from your passport before leaving the United States territory.
 If the coupon has not been removed, you must send it with an explanation letter to: